Increase your change ability – a new perspective on the agile organisation

 Speed of learning in the new key differentiator

 Out of this non-linear perspective one is able create an organisational culture, that enables faster feedback loops, thus learning.
 This is essential because we are aware by now, that the speed of learning is the key differentiator and the competitive advantage in the digital world.
 The player that learns faster than other players is able to develop better solutions for customer demands in the market.

 Managers and leaders in this non linear world know, that they can not plan and control this development process as such.
 They know they can however create the framework and the environment that enables faster learning and thus innovation.

 Leadership mind-set: the traditional leadership role is changing

 In the agile organisation the leadership role changes from that of a leader in a traditional organisation.
 Key elements of the traditional leadership role are now managed by self organised teams in organisations in which practically anyone takes leadership.

-This new leadership roles is based on a new and fundamentally different mind-set: Employees are basically trusted and are regarded as autonomous, self-motivated individuals, which do not need to be motivated nor changed.
-In a joint collaboration effort employees develop meaningful positive goal pictures of their team future, which makes sense to each and everyone.
-Team members focus on their job roles and on their personal strengths, develop themselves and learn to realise their full potential.
+This new leadership roles is based on a new and fundamentally different mind-set.
+Employees are basically trusted and are regarded as autonomous, self-motivated individuals, which do not need to be motivated nor changed.
+In a joint collaboration effort, employees develop meaningful positive goal pictures of their team future, which makes sense to each and every one.
+Team members focus on their job roles and on their personal strengths, develop themselves and learn to realize their full potential.

 The key leadership mind-set in the agile organisation is shaped around the idea that members in the organisation realise that each and everyone knows something different.
 Thus the goal is to bring those observations points and perspectives together to create something unique for the good of a larger whole.